DataDog/hiring-engineers/answers.md

 ## Collecting APM Metrics <a name="apm"></a>

 I was able to collect APM metrics via the APM quick setup in the datadog web console.
-By simply running the ddtrace command on the provided flask python app, and accessing a few of the URLs in the app, I was able to get metrics on access time and other attributes for the flask app.
+By simply running the ddtrace command on the provided flask python app, and accessing a few of the URLs in the app, I was able to get metrics on response time and other attributes for the flask app.

 https://p.datadoghq.com/sb/aa5f65a0f-6c9a9e1a64